Hibiscus Plant Care

 If your hibiscus are caught outside and unprotected by a sudden nighttime freeze, you can take action during the night to save them.
 This is a bad situation to be in, but does happen occasionally even in the mildest climates.
 It happened to us three winters ago, and we used this strategy to save our hibiscus.
 We keep a temperature sensor outside in the hibiscus garden that radios the temperature to an indoor display so we can monitor the temperatures the hibiscus experience.
 This sounds exotic, but it is actually a simple device that is widely available at garden centers, costs well under $50, and runs on batteries.

 One night three winters ago, we watched in dismay as the temperature dropped to freezing, then below freezing and showed no signs of stabilizing.
 By midnight it had dropped to 27°F (-3°C) and there was no way to protect our in-the-ground hibiscus.
-I had heard that simply running sprinklers on tropical plants could protect them from a freeze, and I decided to try it since I was sure our hibiscus would not make it through this very cold night without serious damage.
-So I went outside and turned on all our sprinklers.
+We had heard that simply running sprinklers on tropical plants could protect them from a freeze, and we decided to try it since we were sure our hibiscus would not make it through this very cold night without serious damage.
+So we went outside and turned on all our sprinklers.
 Soon all the hibiscus were being sprayed by the pop-up sprinkler system that was originally installed to water the lawn.
 How could this help, you ask?
 Well, the water coming up out of the pipes below the ground is considerably warmer than freezing.
 As this relatively warm water fell on the hibiscus and coated them, it protected them with a blanket of warm water.
 However, it was so cold that night that the water began to freeze on the leaves!
 We watched in horror as more and more ice built up on the plants, certain that we would lose all our hibiscus.
 Our sprinkler idea certainly looked disastrous, but it turned out to be protective.
 The continuous spray of water kept the ice temperature right at 32°F (0°C) and prevented it from dropping any lower.
 At 32°F (0°C) for only a few nighttime hours, the sap inside the hibiscus didn't freeze.
 I left the sprinklers going until the air temperature rose above freezing the next morning and the ice melted off the hibiscus.
 Yes, we had a wet mess in the garden, and yes we wasted some water, but most of our hibiscus only sustained minor damage from that night and grew back the following summer as if they had never been through a hard freeze.
 We do not recommend this technique except in an emergency!
 But if you are ever faced with an unexpected hard freeze and unprotected hibiscus, a spray of water from sprinklers or hose will help keep the sap from freezing and prevent serious damage or death.

 Older is Better